-Today, ranking for a particular keyword requires the publication of in-depth and comprehensive content about the keyword’s theme or topic.
-This means you’ll need to identify the niche keywords that will be naturally expected to appear in an article about that topic.
-These include semantic keywords, LSI keywords – also known as synonyms, close variants and closely related terms, and other niche keywords that occur naturally in an article about the keyword’s theme or topic.
+Today, ranking for a particular keyword means you’ll need to identify the niche keywords that will be naturally expected to appear in an article about that topic.
+These include LSI keywords, which are close variants, synonyms and other niche keywords that occur naturally in an article about the keyword’s theme or topic.
 When you include all of these keywords, you help Google understand exactly what your webpage is about.

 Keyword Optimization Techniques

 Keyword stemming is a very powerful technique and one of the most effective ways to avoid over-optimizing your webpages.
-In essence, it is actually a very simple technique that is used to generate several new words from another related keyword using suffixes and prefixes.
+It is actually a very simple technique of generating several new words from another related keyword using suffixes and prefixes.

-The great thing about keyword stemming is that it is a legitimate technique that you can use to avoid keyword stuffing and repetitions that might get your website penalized by the Penguin algorithm.
+Keyword stemming is a very effective and legitimate technique that you can use to avoid keyword stuffing and repetitions that might get your website penalized by the Penguin algorithm.
 If you try to include all the keyword stems, you can definitely secure quick rankings for specific keywords and gradually secure the rankings for even generic keywords.

 Generating Multiple Keywords from a Single Keyword